Pazoia/python-document-scraping-tool/README.md

 - Convert data into an iterable list of words
 - Find sentences in data
 - Make an iterable list of sentences
+- If data provided is not of string type return invalid data type